Our founding principle in 1997 was to cook like you do at home, and that's how we shop for ingredients too

 At COOK we use the same ingredients you would use at home.

 We never put additives or preservatives into our food.
-We do occasionally use kitchen cupboard ingredients that include some additives in their sub-ingredients (for example Worcestershire Sauce used in our Spaghetti Bolognese, which contains Tamarind Extract, or White Bread, used in our Lasagne with Chicken and Red Peppers which contains Emulsifier (E472e) and Flour Treatment Agent (E300).
+We do occasionally use kitchen cupboard ingredients that include some additives in their sub-ingredients (for example Worcestershire Sauce used in our kids Spaghetti and Meatballs, which contains Tamarind Extract, or White Bread, used in our Lasagne with Chicken and Red Peppers which contains Emulsifier (E472e) and Flour Treatment Agent (E300).

 In these cases, we have to understand and support the active contribution made to our recipe by the ingredient including additives.
 We also investigate additive-free alternatives.